Tamas-Gavlider/choose-smart/README.md

 To fork the choose-smart repository:

 1. Log in (or sign up) to Github.
-1. Go to the repository for this project, Tamas-Gavlider/The-Hunger-Gamers.
+1. Go to the repository for this project, Tamas-Gavlider/choose-smart.
 1. Click the Fork button in the top right corner.

 ### How to Clone

-To clone the The-Hunger-Gamers repository:
+To clone the choose-smart repository:

 1. Log in (or sign up) to Github.
 1. Go to the repository for this project, Tamas-Gavlider/choose-smart.